Last updated on January 27, 2024

-The Play bundle caters to players that are most interested in actually playing Sealed and Draft events when a new set drops, and even pursuing competitive MTG Arena play.
+The Play bundle caters to players who are most interested in actually playing Sealed and Draft events when a new set drops, and even pursuing competitive MTG Arena play.
 It comes with tokens and Play-In points to get you started on the right foot in the new competitive season.
-The Koth, Fire of Resistance card and cosmetics are just fun, flavorful bonuses.
+The legendary card and cosmetics are just fun, flavorful bonuses.

 You can only buy one of each preorder bundle, but you can buy all three bundles if you want the full suite.